 I’m no stranger to energy bite recipes, given the variety of them I’ve shared on the blog, but this is my first energy balls recipe with dates.

 These carrot cake bites are no different, and pretty addictive I might add.
+Although, if you want a no bake healthy oatmeal raisin bars recipe, I’ve got that too.

 What spurred these gluten free energy balls is the fact that Ed came home from the grocery store with 5 lb bag of carrots.
 5 POUNDS!
 We eat carrots but not that often.